SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Overview of Results

-\paragraph{Implementation Details.} For our workflow, we use 0.9 denoising strength, 5 Canny model steps, and 25 base model steps.
-We use Flux.1 [dev] Canny as the Canny model and Flux.1 [dev] as the base model.
-We also use a LoRA (Midjourney Dreamlike Fantasy FLUX LoRA\footnote{\url{https://civitai.com/models/679736/midjourney-dreamlike-fantasy-flux-lora}}) with 1.0 strength on the base model to stabilize the output style.
-We manually draw color patches and masks with a hard round brush, which is a coarse-grained brush that limits the complexity of user input.
-We also used Photoshop's selection tools whenever necessary, such as the Rectangular Marquee tool and Quick Selection tool.
-For each original image, we spend less than one minute to do the selection and add the color patch.
-The color patch opacity is 0.8.
-To prevent cherry-picking, we fix the random seed at 0.
-We use target captions from EditEval as description prompts. \paragraph{Quantitative and Qualitative Evaluation.} Following \citet{sheynin2024emu}, we display CLIP$_{dir}$ and CLIP$_{out}$ in \cref{tab:editeval-quantitative} to compare CLIP text-image direction similarity and CLIP output similarity.
-We can see that our workflow achieves the highest scores on the EditEval benchmark.
+\paragraph{Quantitative and Qualitative Evaluation.} \cref{tab:editeval-quantitative} shows that our workflow achieves the highest scores on the EditEval benchmark.
 In addition, we compare the edited images by baseline methods and our workflow on all six different editing categories for visual comparison. \cref{fig:benchmark-results} shows the failure patterns of baseline methods including undesired global color shift of the grass (Object Addition), removing the lens flare outside the masked region (Object Replacement), inability to remove multiple humans from the image (Object Removal), and wrong anatomy of the polar bear (Action Change).
 In contrast, our workflow maintains global color, keeps details outside the mask untouched, removes objects as requested, and generates animals with correct anatomy.

-\paragraph{Human Study.} To provide a comprehensive qualitative evaluation, we further conduct a human evaluation to compare results from different models.
-We ask a total of 9 annotators to select their preferred image from an image pair, where one image comes from our workflow and another image comes from one of the baseline methods.
-To avoid introducing any bias as the workflow designers, we simply ask the annotators to select the image that better follows the editing instruction (more details in \cref{app:human-evaluation-details}).

-\cref{fig:human-eval} shows the human evaluation results.
-Our workflow is predominantly preferred.
+\paragraph{Human Study.} To provide a comprehensive qualitative evaluation, we further conduct a human evaluation to compare results from different models (more details in \cref{app:human-evaluation-details}). \cref{fig:human-eval} shows that our workflow is predominantly preferred.
 Although at a much lower chance than baseline methods, our workflow does sometimes fail to follow instructions, as indicated by the ``both bad'' cases.
 In \cref{sec:iterative-editing}, we show how the flexibility of our workflow allows us to overcome this limitation easily.